-Once the sale has been concluded and ratified by the court, the highest bidder will be able to register its ownership of the vessel with the Admiralty Court, which keeps a record of the ownership of vessels.
+Once the sale is concluded and ratified by the court, the highest bidder will be able to register its ownership of the vessel with the Admiralty Court, which keeps a record of the ownership of vessels.
 Pursuant to Article 477 of the Brazilian Commercial Code, all prior debts and liens are extinguished by the judicial sale and the transaction is considered to be equivalent to a first acquisition.
+However, an amount from the price obtained in the auction, sufficient to cover pre-existing liens should be deposited and cannot be withdrawn until this lien is time-barred.
+The purchaser is allowed to post a guarantee to secure the withdrawal of the price.